david-lev/CapsLockBot/README.md

 ### Telegram bot to convert capslock messages to their real language.

-Everyone is probably familiar with the situation in which a message is sent and finds that CapsLock mode was turned on when typing and now the message appears in capital letters in English instead of the original language.
-The next bot solves the problem. add the bot to the group, replay to each 'CapsLock message' with the command ```/caps``` and the bot will respond with the corrected message.
+Everyone is probably familiar with the situation which a message is sent and finds that CapsLock mode was activated when typing and now the message appears in capital letters in English instead of the source language.
+The following bot solves this problem:
+- Edit the 'capslock-message' and first type the bot user to go inline with the original message.
+Click on the window that will appear and you will receive the translated message.
+- The bot is adapted for working in groups without the need to edit the message.
+Add the bot to the group with delted messages permission, replay to each 'CapsLock message' with the command `/caps` and the bot will respond with the converted message.

-_You can check our bot [here](https://t.me/CapslockHEbot) (in Hebrew)._
+_You can check our bot [here](https://t.me/CapslockHEbot) (in Hebrew )._

 ## configuration:
 - Clone this reposetory: